karaul/fitplotter/README.md

 - Download fitplotter.zip and unzip.
 - Download http-server-static.zip and unzip next to the folder "fitplotter" created by unzipping fitplotter.zip.
 - Double click on fitplotter.bat to launch the program.
 If it  does not start, check paths inside fitplotter.bat.
 - Inside the programm, press button "Choose file" and select a \*.fit file to analyse.
 In the Garmin unit,  \*.fit files are in the folder "activities", which can be seen when you connect Garmin  with PC via USB.
 Or you can download your fit files from Garmin Connect.
-Also, you can play with \*.fit files located for the demonstration purpose in the folder "examples."
+Also, you can play with \*.fit files located for the demonstration purpose in the folder "examples"

 ##### Installation for non-programmers who found this program in github

 - download everything as zip file and unzip.
 - Install [nodejs](https://nodejs.org/en/) in your system.
-- Put in fitplotter.bat proper path into the installed node.exe.
+- Сheck in fitplotter.bat path into the installed node.exe.
 - Double click on fitplotter.bat

 ##### Installation for programmers who found it in github